 SBA Loan Status per Industry

 Vetted Biz reclassified the 500+ NAICS industries into 14 industries for the franchises studied.
-Within each industry, we studied the rate of the two most important loan statuses, Paid in Full and Also can be referred to as the SBA Loan Default Rate, the charged off rate is how many franchises in an industry that were unable to pay their loan in full, defaulted their loan, and there is no confidence that they will be able to pay back the loan…..
+Within each industry, we studied the rate of the two most important loan statuses, Paid in Full and Charged Off Rate.
 Below you can find the adjusted results of both for each industry with a further breakdown of how many businesses in those industries had that loan status.
 Adjusted results exclude loans that were “Committed” or “Cancelled” due to the fact that these loans ended before they were ever disbursed by the lender.

 From 1991 to 2019, SBA loans for franchises with the 7(a) loan in the Travel and Hospitality industry had the highest Paid in Full rate and lowest Charged Off rate.
 Although many prospective franchisees first explore franchise opportunities in the Food and Beverage space, it is advisable to also explore other industries like Travel and Hospitality and see how they are growing.
 The Travel and Hospitality industry is largely dominated by hotels and motels.

 Some industries can have a wider gap between businesses that are doing well and those that are not.
 In other words, more risk can lead to more reward.
 For example, the Business Services industry has one of the highest Paid in Full rates, but it also has one of the highest Charged Off Rates.
 On the other hand, industries that have lower Paid in Full rates like Fitness Centers and Home Services also have lower Charged Off rates.
 In fact, in the Real Estate industry, only one business had a Charged Off Loan Status.